José Joaquín Pérez

 José Joaquín Pérez Mascayano (/es-419/; 6 May 1801 – 1 July 1889) was a Chilean lawyer, diplomat, and politician who served as President of Chile from 1861 to 1871.

+Early life and family

-Born in Santiago to an aristocratic family, Pérez studied humanities at the Real Colegio Carolino and the Instituto Nacional before earning a law degree from the Royal University of San Felipe.
+Pérez was born on 6 May 1801 in Santiago to Santiago Pérez Salas, a lawyer and politician, and María de la Luz Mascayano y Larraín.
+Pérez studied humanities at the Real Colegio Carolino and the Instituto Nacional before earning a law degree from the Royal University of San Felipe.
 His early career focused on diplomacy, serving as secretary of the Chilean legation in Washington, D.C. in 1826, chargé d'affaires in France in 1829, and representative to Buenos Aires in 1830.

+On 9 April 1840, Pérez married Tránsito Florez de la Cavareda.
+The couple had 11 children but only 5 daughters survived to adulthood: